joshuahayesVCU/joshuahayesVCU/README.md

 Throughout my Github you'll find school projects such as CMSC508-final.
 Personal side projects like realFakeNews, Odin-LandingPage, odin-RockPaperScissors, and ClimbingApi.
 And projects that I followed a tutorial such as IssuesApi and TodoApi.
 You'll also find my dotfiles, I enjoy doing development in a terminal environment with Neovim.

 You can reach me at hayesj9@vcu.edu
-You can view my LinkedIn at [here](https://www.linkedin.com/in/joshua-hayes-vcu/)
+You can view my LinkedIn [here](https://www.linkedin.com/in/joshua-hayes-vcu/)